Judge finds Donald Trump in contempt in New York legal fight

 “The contempt motion is inappropriate and misleading,” she said.
 “He complied. ...
 There are no more documents left to produce by President Trump.”

-She also derided the James probe as “political” and “truly a fishing expedition,” saying Trump and his companies had turned over more than 6 million documents and paperwork related to 103 Trump entities over an eight-year period.
+She also derided the James probe as a “political crusade” and “truly a fishing expedition,” saying Trump and his companies had turned over more than 6 million documents and paperwork related to 103 Trump entities over an eight-year period.

 “We've turned over everything as fast as possible.
 This is a waste of judicial resources,” Habba added.